berkaycokgor/berkaycokgor.github.io/_posts/2020-04-26-dmv-Writeup.md

 **Command-line** program to download videos from YouTube.com and other video sites

 I highlighted command-line part because it highly alerts me there can be OS command injection.
-Of course  if our inputs isn't filtered well.
+Of course  if our inputs aren't filtered well.
 I installed youtube-dl to play with it and understand how it works.

 ![enter image description here](https://i.ibb.co/4SmmyL2/dmv9.png)